retro/graphql-builder/README.md

 - Fragment inlining
 - Query namespacing (with prefixes)
 - Query composition - combine multiple queries into one query
+- Mutation composition – combine multiple mutations into one query
 - Subscriptions

 ## API